-Early 1990’s brought in militancy in Kashmir along with exodus & killing of Kashmiri Pandits.
+Early 1990’s brought militancy in Kashmir along with the exodus & killing of Kashmiri Pandits.
 Tourism in Kashmir became dead.
-It was only in 2005 that tourist numbers of 1980’s could be restored.
-From then on number of tourists visiting Kashmir went up year on year.
+It was only in 2005 that tourist numbers of 1980’s were restored.
+From then on the number of tourists visiting Kashmir went up year on year.

-I visited Kashmir 2 years ago even though it was never on my list for many reasons at the behest of close people.
-I have experienced and seen similar vistas on locations elsewhere in the Himalayas though these are not easily accessible except through arduous climbs; I never had yearning for Kashmir in same way like everyone else because of this.
-The problems associated with planning for Kashmir trip has different variables altogether as compared to any other place in Himalayas.
+I visited Kashmir in 2013 even thoit was was never on my list at the behest of family & friends.
+I have experienced similar landscape elsewhere in the Himalayas.
+It is another thing that these are not easily accessible to people unlss someone is willing to hike.
+I never yearned for Kashmir because of this reason.
+The problems associated with planning for a Kashmir trip had different variables altogether as compared to other places inthe Himalayas.
 Some one might argue that Kashmir is much more than picture perfect postcard views.
-Yes, I will agree but being a person who loves nature more than anything, other aspects takes a back seat.
-Kashmir is synonymous with stunning vistas or “Paradise on Earth” tag.
+Yes, I agree but being a person who loves nature more than anything, other aspects takes a back seat.
+Kashmir is synonymous with the stunning vistas and the tag of “Paradise on Earth”.

 Fleecing of tourist is rampant across popular tourist circuits in Kashmir with Sonmarg topping the list followed by Gulmarg.
-I came across “thug” pony owners in Pahalgam, who agreed to take me to Baisaran (popular tourist places in Pahalgam, Kashmir) but decided to make extra money by cutting short in between.
-He pointed out some obscure point on way as Baisaran; he wanted to return midway to cut his trip time and thereby use it to ferry another tourist.
-It was only when I accused him of cheating along with support of other pony owners, he gave in.
-I told him upfront that I have seen many pictures of Baisaran and this wan’t one.I had to pressurize fellow pony owners to correct him as he was bringing bad name to his state & such instances will scare tourists in future.
+I came across “thug” pony owners in Pahalgam, who agreed to take me to Baisaran (popular tourist places in Pahalgam, Kashmir) but decided to make extra money by cutting it short in between.
+He pointed out some obscure point on way as Baisaran as he wanted to return midway to cut his trip time and ferry another tourist.
+It was only when I accused him of cheating with tourists along with the support of other pony owners, he gave in.
+I told him upfront that I have seen many pictures of Baisaran and this wan’t one.I had to pressurize fellow pony owners to correct him as he was bringing a bad name to his state & such instances will scare the tourists.

 Another trick or tourist scam in Kashmir is that guides and pony owners will promise you to show 3/5/7 points.
-In reality there is only one or two places to see rest all points or places are created to add value to the deal and have no meaning.
-We were promised ‘Kashmir point’, which was nothing but some mountain without any name!
-It was probably creation of tourist guides and touts of Pahalgam!
+In reality, there is only one or two places worth visiting rest all points or places are “created” to add value to the deal.
+They are spoofs.
+We were promised ‘Kashmir point’ which was nothing but some obscure mountain without any name!
+It was probably creation of the tourist guides and touts of Pahalgam!

 Similarly, tourists gets fleeced with gum boot and jacket rentals in Gulmarg and Sonmarg.
-Taxi operators stop much before Gulmarg and create circumstances for tourist to hire boots and jackets even though one might not need them.
+Taxi drivers & operators stop much before Gulmarg and create “situations” for tourist to hire boots and jackets even though one might not need them altogether!

 In Pahalgam, you need to hire a local taxi to visit tourists spots like Aru, Betaab valley and Chandanwari.
 You cannot use your pre-hired taxi to visit these places!
 This is due to tourist taxi racket of Pahalgam.
 The taxi union of Pahalgam dictates the charges for visiting these three locations.
 The time allotted for tourist at each site is pre-fixed, if someone exceeds the allotted time – you need pay extra!